danielabar/meblog/src/markdown/ruby-configurable-retry.md

 end
 ```

 In order to support this flexibility, the `with_retries` method in the `Retryable` will be modified to accept some arguments.
 We'll use the splat operator for the parameter `*args`, which will allow the `with_retries` method to accept a variable number of arguments as an array.
-The [extract_options!](https://api.rubyonrails.org/classes/Array.html#method-i-extract_options-21) method from ActiveSupport will be used to assist in parsing out the options.
+The [extract_options!](https://api.rubyonrails.org/classes/Array.html#method-i-extract_options-21) method from ActiveSupport will be used to assist in parsing out the array/options.

 The splat operator will also be used in the rescue clause, to expand the `*exceptions` array into multiple arguments, each one being an individual exception that should be retried.
-We also populate default options and an exception list, so that the `with_retries` method will still work if the caller does not specify any arguments:

 ```ruby
 require "active_support/all"